 Printable UTA Map: Click or tap here for a printable UTA Map.

-Six Guest Limit: Due to the limited capacity of our venue, participants are allowed a maximum of six guests.
+Six Guest Limit: Participants are allowed a maximum of six guests.

-Contact: Ms. Rose Olivier, email@example.com can be contacted in case of any questions or concerns.
+Contact: Rose Olivier, firstname.lastname@example.org can be contacted regarding any Hooding Ceremony questions or concerns.

 Instructions for Participants

 Required Attire: Master's and Certificate candidates are required to wear full academic regalia during the ceremony and are responsible for obtaining their own regalia.
-These items (caps, tassels, cords, hoods, gowns) will not be available at the event!
 Regalia can be obtained through the UTA Bookstore: http://www.uta.edu/bookstore - follow the links to Graduation and then Caps, Gowns, and More.

-- Master's Candidates: Bring your hood with you but do not wear it going into the ceremony: it will be placed upon you as part of the ceremony itself.
+- Master's Candidates: Bring your hood with you as it will be placed upon you as part of the ceremony itself.